koka-lang/libmprompt/README.md

   In particular, this library has _address stability_: using the in-place growable gstacks (through virtual memory), these stacks are never moved, which ensures addresses to the stack are always valid (in their lexical scope).
-There is also no special function prologue/epilogue needed as with [split stacks][split]
+There is also no special function prologue/epilogue needed as with [split stacks][split].

+- The multi-prompt abstraction has a precise semantics and is well-typed.
+This also means there is always just one logical active stack (as a chain of gstacks).
+This allows exceptions to propagate naturally and also provides natural backtraces for any resumed prompt (todo).

 - A drawback of this approach is that it requires 64-bit systems in order to have enough virtual address space.
 Moreover, at miminum 4KiB of memory is committed per